Nikolai Gubenko: Career

-Around 1960 Gubenko arrived in Moscow and passed the entering exams for the acting department of VGIK, the course led by Sergei Gerasimov and Tamara Makarova which he finished in 1964.
-During the studies he met his future wife, actress Zhanna Bolotova.
+Around 1960 Gubenko arrived in Moscow and passed the entrance exams for the acting department of VGIK, the course led by Sergei Gerasimov and Tamara Makarova which he finished in 1964.
+During the studies, he met his future wife, actress Zhanna Bolotova.
 As a student he performed in one of the leading roles in the cult Soviet movie I Am Twenty (originally titled Ilyich's Gate) directed by Marlen Khutsiev.
 It had a long, troubled production history.
 Finished in 1962, it was screened at the Moscow Kremlin and greatly angered Nikita Khrushchev who compared it to an ideological diversion and criticized it for "ideas and norms of public and private life that are entirely unacceptable and alien to Soviet people".

 The final cut was released only in 1965, when Gubenko had already graduated.
 He played Adolf Hitler in his diploma play based on Bertolt Brecht's The Resistible Rise of Arturo Ui.
 As Gubenko later recalled, he invested all his hate towards the man responsible for the deaths of his parents into the role.
 His performance turned so powerful that Yuri Lyubimov who visited the play immediately made him an offer to join the Taganka Theatre, even though Gubenko had studied to be a film actor.
 He served there from 1964 until the end of the 1960s when he decided to dedicate himself to cinema and entered director's courses at VGIK, also led by Gerasimov and Makarova, which he finished in 1970.

-Between 1971 and 1988 Gubenko directed six movies.
+Between 1971 and 1988, Gubenko directed six movies.
 The first, A Soldier Returns from the Front, was awarded the Vasilyev Brothers State Prize of the RSFSR.
 His 1976 Wounded Game (or Podranki) was based on his own original screenplay.
 The story covered the lives of orphans in the post-war Odesa.
 According to Gubenko, it was 50/50 autobiographical and included many personal details.
-Fifteen leading roles were performed by real orphans — he had watched thousands of children from orphanages and boarding schools all over the country.
+Fifteen leading roles were performed by real orphans – he had watched thousands of children from orphanages and boarding schools all over the country.
 The film was seen by 20.3 million people and was entered into the 1977 Cannes Film Festival.
 It was also awarded the bronze Hugo prize at the 1977 Chicago International Film Festival.